-Employee records includes personal information of prospective employees if you subsequently become an employee of Harrier, but does not extend to information relating to candidates.
+Employee records includes personal information of prospective employees if you subsequently become an employee of Harrier Group, but does not extend to information relating to candidates.

 Employee records are exempt from the requirements of the Privacy Act.
 However, as a matter of best practice, we will maintain the confidentiality of all personal information collected, stored, used or disclosed, in accordance with this Policy.

 For What Purposes Do We Collect, Hold, Use And Disclose Personal Information?

 We hold, use and disclose personal information for purposes including, but not limited to: